perfana/afterburner/azure/azure-batch.md

 First follow: [batch-shipyard-from-scratch-step-by-step](http://batch-shipyard.readthedocs.io/en/latest/05-batch-shipyard-from-scratch-step-by-step/)

+Make sure you have an Azure Batch account and an Azure Storage account in Azure Portal before continuing with shipyard below.
+Fill the [KEY], [...] placeholders in `azure/config/credentials.yaml` with the account keys and names as found Azure portal.

 # Create a jmeter docker and push to registry

 First create a docker registry, if not there: